kushal-bage/Streaming-Data-Pipeline/README.md

    - Limits concurrency and active runs to avoid overlapping tasks

 ## ✅ Final Output

-* The final output from Looker Studio can be accessed via the following link: [View Dashboard](https://lookerstudio.google.com/reporting/5737527d-e089-47f5-80f1-2adda4ff3019).
-Note: The dashboard reads data from a static CSV file exported from BigQuery.
+* The primary **real-time output** of this streaming pipeline is stored in **Cassandra**.
+  Processed data written into Cassandra can be queried directly using **CQL** for analytics or integrated into downstream systems.

+* For visualization and exploration, data from Cassandra can be accessed via tools such as:
+  - **Jupyter Notebook** (interactive analysis)
+  - **Looker Studio** (optional dashboard, currently using exported data for demo purposes)

 ## 🚀 Setup & Execution